limuelL/limuelL/README.md

 ## About Me
 - 🎓 I'm a **Licensed Electrical Engineer** shifting to **Software Engineering**

-- 👷 I’m currently working on a simple project related to [cryptocurrency investment automation](https://github.com/limuelL/Crypto-Auto-Buy-and-Sell-Bot).
+- 👷 I’m currently working on a Trade Bot Project utilizing Machine Learning to [Bitget Trading Bot](private for now).

-- 🌱 I’m currently learning **SQL** and a bit of **Machine Learning.**
+- 🌱 I’m currently working as a **Software Engineer.**

 - 👯 I’m open to collaborate on **OpenSource Projects**